Is San Miguel de Allende safe? The #1 question I've been asked since visiting this charming city. Learn the answer from my first-hand experience!

 San Miguel de Allende is known for its ex-pat community, primarily from the US, Canada, and Europe.
 This is a considerable income source for San Miguel de Allende.
 The city is smart.
 If ex-pats don’t feel safe living here, they won’t come, buy property, and spend money.
 If the city wants to protect one of its biggest income sources, it must make it a safe place for people to live.

 During my morning jogs, I would often see older ladies (in their 70’s and 80’s) walking around by themselves.
 I will often study who is out walking alone to get a feel for overall safety.
 When you see little grandmas on a morning or evening stroll, solo, you know the area is pretty safe.

 One of the tours Jake and I did was a horseback tour.
-Our guide was an ex-pat from NYC who had lived in the city for the past 11 years.
-She actually laughed when we asked about the safety of San Miguel de Allende.
+Our guide was an ex-pat from NYC who's lived in the city for the past 11 years.
+She actually laughed when we asked about the safety in San Miguel de Allende.

 She explained what you just read above about the ex-pat population and how important it is for the city to protect that.
 She also said a lot of families with young children are moving to San Miguel.
 Another sign that the city is pretty darn safe.
 Ex-pat families wouldn’t uproot their children and send them to school if they didn’t think it was safe.

 She was also very adamant that San Miguel de Allende is without a doubt safer than most cities in the US, which I agreed with after spending time there.